jadynskye/HTML-CSS-Projects/README.md

 # HTML & CSS Projects

-A collection of mini front-end projects built with **HTML5** and **CSS3**.
-These projects explore UI design, styling, and responsiveness with clean code and interactive elements.
+While teaching myself HTML and CSS, I thought it would be a good idea to keep a collection of mini front-end projects to showcase my growth and skills!
+Built with **HTML5** and **CSS3**, these projects explore UI design, styling, and responsiveness with clean code and interactive elements.

 ## 📂 Projects